ilarsf/aarc_lts/course_materials/communication/Email_Templates.md

 We hope you've had time to reflect on your Learn to Scull experience.
 Many graduates tell us they miss being on the water regularly after the program ends!

-If you're ready to continue developing your sculling skills, now is the perfect time to join our Open Sculling Program.
+If you're ready to continue developing your sculling skills, now is the perfect time to join our Open Sculling Program as a Full Member of AARC.
 This program provides:

 - Supervised practice sessions three times weekly
 - Access to club single sculls